-Under English common law, your home was your castle and you had a right to defend it.
-The modern American "castle doctrine" likewise says that you can't be thrown in jail for using deadly force against most unlawful intruders.
-You don't have to retreat from your home even if you could safely do so.
+Under English common law, a man's home is his castle, and he has the right to defend it.
+The modern American "castle doctrine" laws allow you to use lethal force against an unlawful intruder in your own home.
+You don't have to retreat from your own home even if you could safely do so.

 How Does the Castle Doctrine Work?

-Examples of Different State Castle Doctrines
+Examples of Different Jurisdiction's Castle Doctrines

-Castle Doctrine vs. Stand Your Ground
+Castle Doctrine vs. Stand-Your-Ground